Unconditioning Sound in German Romanticism

 III.
 Schelling and the Repercussions of a Naturephilosophy of Sound

-A significant source for the Romantic ontology of sound in relation to operations of absolute unconditioning can be found in Schelling’s Philosophy of Art.
+A significant source for the Romantic ontology of sound in relation to operations of absolute unconditioning can be found in Schelling’s Lectures on the Philosophy of Art.
 Based on notes from lectures that Schelling held twice (1802/3 and 1804/5), the Philosophy of Art formulates its central task as follows: “the presentation in the ideal medium of the real element inherent in art.”

 (54)